kinjmshah/kinjmshah.github.io/_portfolio/UPennSeniorDesign.md

 </div>

 ## Workflow
 The device brings diagnosis to the point of care: a physician injects a patient blood sample into our PDMS chip (which uses a size-based filter as a centrifuge substitute), and the sample is automatically processed to generate a diagnosis.
+The iPhone app videos and analyzes the fluorescence of tagged molecules to provide a diagnosis.
 <div align="center">
   <img src='/images/seniorDesign/workflow.png'>
 </div>

 ## Sample Processing
 The automation involves arduino-programming to control a servo motor to rotate a series of syringes to dispense reagents on a timed basis, a solenoid to push a needle to puncture parafilm used to hold the reagents in the syringes via negative pressure for reagent dispensing, and a pump to remove fluids after each incubation period.
-The iPhone app videos and analyzes the fluorescence of tagged GPC1 exosomes to provide a diagnosis.
+This processes enables GPC1 positive exosomes to be tagged with fluorescent antibodies, enabling them to be imaged by the iPhone.
 <div align="center">
   <img src='/images/seniorDesign/process.png'>
 </div>